19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 [13/2010 wef 15/07/2010]

-(b) if the collective sale committee does not consent to any order made by the Board under subsection (5A).
+(b) if the collective sale committee does not consent to any order made by the High Court under subsection (5A).

 [13/2010 wef 15/07/2010]